aolenevme/leetcode/README.md

-# My solutions from Leetcode
+# My solutions for Leetcode